gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-MIPScannerContentScanJob.md

 ### -IncludeFileTypes
 Explicitly determines the file types that are scanned by your content scan job.
 Define multiple file types using a comma-separated list.

-Define either this parameter, or the [-ExcludeFileTypes](#excludefiletypes) parameter, but not both.
+Define either this parameter, or the **ExcludeFileTypes** parameter, but not both.

 ```yaml
 Type: String